Trees of Sherwood Forest

 |1811 Jan 19||Oak board etc. from Birkland & Bilhaigh||Edwinstowe|

 |1811 Jan 26||Oak board etc. from Birkland & Bilhagh in Sherwood Forest, by order of the Navy Commissioners||Ollerton|

 The sale of timber from the forest, during the 18th and 19th century, paid for the palatial buildings and formal gardens of the Dukeries Estates, such as Thoresby, Welbeck, Rufford and Clumber.
-Also, at this time, there was some large-scale plantations as they invested in the future of wood.
+Also, at this time, there were some large-scale plantations as they invested in the future of wood.

 Rufford Abbey West Front 1910

 The Russian Lodge or Russian Log Hut was purchased at the Russian Exhibition of 1874 by the 6th Duke of Portland and erected in the Birklands.
 It is said that It was made of logs and didn’t have a nail in it.
 It was pulled down in 1954 when it became unstable and all the timbers were taken back to the estate.